Audiu/s3-backup/README.rst

 -  Plan based backups
 -  Custom command run pre-backup
 -  Storing to S3
+-  Calculating MD5 hashes of the backup set to avoid uploading duplicate backup sets
 -  Emailing the result of the backup plans
 -  Python standard logging framework